echo3/echo3filetransfer/README.txt

 Building
 ========
+To just build the JARs, you only need to have the Echo3 library JARs available, and the folder location set as environment variable
+ECHO3_LIB_HOME.

-In order to build the test web application, you must have the echo3 source code checked out and built, and you must set up the location of that checkout as an environment variable.
+In order to build the test web application, you must have the echo3 source code checked out and built, and you must set up the location of that checkout as an environment variable named ECHO3_HOME.
+You still need to specify the LIB variable above.
 Look at the included ant.properties to understand what you need to do.

 To check out echo3, follow the instructions at http://echo.nextapp.com/site/echo3/download